World's largest (at that time) solar

 several of these sites.

-Interested in high accuracy sun position
+Interested in a high accuracy sun position

-algorithms?
+languages?
 Please check out my latest book,

 In addition to solar energy, my passion is the